vseventer/Lady/README.md

 /*
 Arguments and options:
-target: target element, either a live HTMLElement, or id string,
 data:   URL or function to be executed asynchronously,
+fn:     oncomplete function, target element is passed as argument,
 html:   snippet of HTML to be parsed (deprecated),
-fn:     oncomplete function, target element is passed as argument.
-*/
+target: target element, either a live HTMLElement, or id string, */
 ```